 Now that you’re considering getting luxury vinyl planks for your home, you’re probably worried whether you’ll also need to spend on the underlayment.
 The good news is, you probably won’t need to.
 The great thing about this flooring is that you can install it on top of your existing floor.

 There are still things to consider, such as filling any prominent holes or removing parts that stick above the surface.
 You can consult professionals before making any installation decisions, if doing so eases your mind.

 If you decide to add underlayment before installing LVP, make sure it’s a dense material.
 Softness is not the best friend of this type of flooring, it can easily cause spaces and dents between the planks.

 Overall, SFI luxury vinyl plank flooring is very comparable to other top brands in the LVP space.
 Not only is it extremely durable and easy to maintain throughout the years, but it also has a very competitive price.

-The one area where SFI LVP falls a little short is its lack of installation instructions.
+One area where SFI LVP falls a little short is its lack of installation instructions.
 This could be a problem for homeowners that want to tackle their installation as a DIY project.
-However, you can find general guides and tutorials online that outline the tools needed and steps that need to be taken for a successful installation.
+However, you can find general guides and tutorials online that outline the tools and steps that need to be taken for a successful installation.

 We also included a short guide on how to install LVP, which can be very helpful, even to those who are trying home installation for the first time.
 After watching a few tutorials and reading our step-by-step instructions, you won’t have any problems installing the LVP flooring you ordered from SFI.

 If you have any comments or first-hand experiences with SFI LVP floors, please post them below or share your pictures via our social media.